infracost/actions/README.md

   - [Multi-project using config file](examples/multi-project/README.md#using-an-infracost-config-file): multiple Terraform projects using the Infracost [config file](https://www.infracost.io/docs/multi_project/config_file)
   - [Multi-project using build matrix](examples/multi-project/README.md#using-github-actions-build-matrix): multiple Terraform projects using GitHub Actions build matrix
   - [Multi-Terraform workspace](examples/multi-terraform-workspace): multiple Terraform workspaces using the Infracost [config file](https://www.infracost.io/docs/multi_project/config_file)
+  - [Thresholds](examples/thresholds): only post a comment when cost thresholds are exceeded
 ## Contributing

 Issues and pull requests are welcome!
 For development details, see the [contributing](CONTRIBUTING.md) guide.
 For major changes, including interface changes, please open an issue first to discuss what you would like to change.
 [Join our community Slack channel](https://www.infracost.io/community-chat), we are a friendly bunch and happy to help you get started :)